The Differences Between Being a Dog Owner and a Dog Master

 Yes, we all know they're the furry animals that bark and kill grass.
 What else is a dog?
 A dog is a retired wolf.
 He is retired from pack life, but remembers how it works.
 He is retired from hunting, but he remembers how it works.
 He is a retired from the constant power struggles that comes with living in a pack, but he remembers how it works.

 The wolf background is there.
-The mental capacity, and emotional capacity of a dog is there.
+The mental and emotional capacity of a dog is there.
 What you do with those traits determines how well your dog responds.
-Before you get a dog, the thing you should remind yourself of is: Know Thy Self.
+Before you get a dog, the thing you should remind yourself that you must know thy self.

 A dog will always expect there to be respect and leadership.
 Either you respect each other, and you lead the dog, or you will respect your dog, and he will lead you.

 Dogs can be very clever when it comes time to sit on the couch while you're out of the room, or get into the garbage.
 Do not confuse clever or determination with raw intelligence.
 The average dog is about as mentally developed as the average three or four-year-old child.